Shadowsith/mycroft-app-launcher/README.md

 application is not found on the device.

 ## Examples
+* "App open firefox"
-* "Open firefox"
+* "Program open firefox"
-* "Launch thunderbird"
+* "App launch thunderbird"
-* "Close firefox"
+* "App close firefox"
-* "Exit thunderbird"
+* "App exit thunderbird"
+* "Program close chromium"

 ## Installation
 Clone this repository into /opt/mycroft/skills and restart the mycroft service

 ## Tested on
 * Arch (Manjaro Linux)

+## TODO
+* Check if a process with app launches before killing
+* User can allow/deny if a app can be opened twice

 ## Issues
 * Dolphin filemanager does not open